From Flat to Hierarchical: Evolving Tree-structured Thoughts for Fine-grained Alpha Mining: Experiments

-Table \ref{tab:performance} shows the performance comparisons of traditional symbolic approaches and TreEvo on CSI300 and CSI500.
-Overall, TreEvo consistently outperforms all baselines in terms of IC, demonstrating a clear advantage in capturing the magnitude of future returns.
-Compared to even the strongest baseline on each index, TreEvo still delivers an IC improvement of over $4.59\%$ on CSI300 and $4.80\%$ on CSI500, highlighting the benefit of incorporating LLMs' guidance into the alpha mining.
+Table \ref{tab:performance} shows the performance comparisons of traditional approaches and TreEvo on CSI300 and CSI500.
+Overall, TreEvo shows comparable performance to the baselines in terms of IC, illustrating its competitiveness in capturing the magnitude of future returns.
+On CSI300, TreEvo’s delivers an IC improvement of over $1.99\%$ over the strongest baseline.
+On CSI500, TreEvo remains in the top tier, surpassing all baseline models in IC except for QFR.
+These results highlight the benefit of incorporating LLM guidance into the alpha mining.

-Note that, the above advantages of TreEvo are obtained with a time budget that is 5 times fewer than the four training-based methods and 100 times fewer than GP.
+Figure \ref{fig:eval_ic} indicates the high efficiency of TreEvo in alpha mining compared to traditional approaches.
+TreEvo achieves higher IC within 5 times fewer evaluations than XGBoost and LightGBM and up to 200 times fewer than the remaining traditional approaches.
 This efficiency underscores the effectiveness of LLM-driven search methods in narrowing the search space with the embedded prior knowledge and facilitating faster convergence toward high-quality solutions.
 The reduced resource demands, combined with improved predictive accuracy, position TreEvo as a highly practical and worth exploring framework for alpha mining.

-On the CSI300 dataset, TreEvo shows the strongest predictive power in terms of IC, confirming its ability to identify profitable signals that correlate well with ground-truth returns.
-The superiority is also consistently observed on RankIC, except for the comparison with GP where TreEvo is slightly inferior.
-This suggests that, with a large time budget, traditional symbolic approaches can still be powerful, while the outstanding ability of LLM-driven EAs lies in the effective reduction of the search space with few efforts.
-In all verified cases, TreEvo remains promising and compelling for alpha mining tasks, especially when the time budget is limited as the real market keeps changing rapidly.
+Wall-clock time and token costs are shown in Appendix \ref{app:clock}.